CR BOLZANO LOAN FOR SME & MIDCAPS II

-Promoter – Financial IntermediaryBANCA DI CIVIDALE SPA,CASSA DI RISPARMIO DI BOLZANO SPA
+Promoteur – Intermédiaire FinancierBANCA DI CIVIDALE SPA,CASSA DI RISPARMIO DI BOLZANO SPA

 Description